7mind/izumi/doc/microsite/src/main/tut/distage/basics.md

 You need to use effect-aware `Injector.produceF` method to use effect bindings.

-### Auto-Traits
+### ZIO Has Bindings

-distage can instantiate traits and structural types.
-All unimplemented fields in a trait or a refinement are filled in from the object graph.

-This can be used to create ZIO Environment cakes with required dependencies.
+You can inject into ZIO Environment using `make[_].fromHas` syntax

-Trait implementations are derived at compile-time by @scaladoc[TraitConstructor](izumi.distage.constructors.TraitConstructor) macro and can be summoned at need.
+zio.Has implementations are derived at compile-time by @scaladoc[HasConstructor](izumi.distage.constructors.HasConstructor) macro and can be summoned at need.

 Example: